 Most people will feel notable improvements in their gut symptoms after about 2-4 weeks on the low FODMAP diet.
 One study even found that symptoms improved in as little as 1 week!

-What to Expect of the Reintroduction Phase
+What to Expect During the Reintroduction Phase

 Overall, research has found that a diet low in FODMAPs improves abdominal pain, bloating, flatulence and diarrhea.
 The key word is “improves”.
 The low FODMAP diet does not cure IBS, nor will it completely eliminate symptoms.